-- Stars of the week: two pupils from each class are awarded with a star of the week certificate.
-This is decided by a staff member from the class which link to our learning sails. - Respect and Kindness trophies: there are three trophies (Key Stage One, Lower Key Stage Two and Upper Key Stage Two) which are awarded to pupils who have demonstrated respect and kindness.
+• Stars of the week: two pupils from each class are awarded with a star of the week certificate.
+This is decided by a staff member from the class which link to our learning sails.
+These children then have the choice whether they would like time with Bertie (our wellbeing dog) during a lunchtime.
+Parent consent is sought.

+- Respect and Kindness trophies: there are three trophies (Key Stage One, Lower Key Stage Two and Upper Key Stage Two) which are awarded to pupils who have demonstrated respect and kindness.
 This award is presented weekly. - Positive Role Model Trophy: this trophy is awarded to a pupil on a fortnightly basis who has been a positive role model to others. - Raffle: raffle tickets are given out at playtimes by Staff members on duty, Year Six prefects and Lunchtime Supervisors who have observed positive behaviour.
 Three raffle tickets are randomly selected fortnightly in a Friday's celebration assembly and pupils can choose a prize. - Attendance: Attendance is displayed weekly and the class with the highest attendance is rewarded with a trophy and an extra playtime. - Karate reading bands: bands are presented to pupils when they have met the threshold for a karate band colour. - Visible Learner of the half term: towards the end of each half term, two pupils from each class are rewarded with a certificate for demonstrating one or more of the learning sails. - Mathematician and Writer of the half term: towards the end of each half term, one pupil is rewarded with a certificate and a small prize for demonstrating progress in either Maths or Writing.
-Their learning is then displayed for all to see. - End of year trophies: Trophies are awarded at the end of the academic year for a variety of different reasons, e.g. progress, attitude to learning etc. - Other rewards:

-- Stickers: pupils may also be awarded stickers in their class to celebrate success instantly. - Celebrating success with others: they may be sent to another member of staff to celebrate success. - Person of the week: each week, pupils in class vote for a member of their class to be 'person of the week' who has demonstrated positive behaviour and attitude to learning.
+Their learning is then displayed for all to see. - End of year trophies: Trophies are awarded at the end of the academic year for a variety of different reasons, e.g. progress, attitude to learning etc. - Other rewards: - Stickers: pupils may also be awarded stickers in their class to celebrate success instantly. - Celebrating success with others: they may be sent to another member of staff to celebrate success. - Person of the week: each week, pupils in class vote for a member of their class to be 'person of the week' who has demonstrated positive behaviour and attitude to learning.
 This person may be granted privileges, e.g. lining up first, sitting on a special cushion etc.